LucieSebestova/english-for-designers/takeaways/index.md

 🎉 Five things I learned this semester in 2022 🎉

-- Use Hamingway
+- Use of Hamingway
-- What is GitHub and how to use it
+- What GitHub is and how to use it
 - How important it is to describe the story and not just show the final look
 - How to do a CV
-- Be more confident when presenting 🙂
+- To be more confident when presenting 🙂

 Thank you! 🤗